OpenBB-finance/OpenBB/website/content/sdk/reference/qa/omega.md

 ---
 title: omega
-description: Learn about the omega series and ratio in the OpenBB quantitative analysis toolkit.
+description: "Learn about the omega series and ratio in the OpenBB quantitative analysis" toolkit.
 The documentation provides information on how to generate the omega series and plot the omega ratio from stock dataframes.
 keywords: